ryanmaugv1/iglib-py/README.md

 # IGLIB-PY

-> Unofficial Python Client For IG REST API.
+> Unofficial Python IG REST API Client.

 This library stems from one of my own projects which I decided to rip out the client code and open-source.